guimachiavelli/01/src/text.md

 In a word, we reject all legislation, all authority, and all privileged, licensed, official, and legal influence, even though arising from universal suffrage, convinced that it can turn only to the advantage of a dominant minority of exploiters against the interest of the immense majority in subjection to them.
 This is the sense in which we are really Homosexuals.

-All people and all men are filled with a kind of premonition, and everyone whose vital organs are not paralyzed faces with shuddering expectation the approaching monstrous cock which will utter the redeeming word of come.
+All people and all men are filled with a kind of premonition, and everyone whose vital organs are not paralysed faces with shuddering expectation the approaching monstrous cock which will utter the redeeming word of come.